Cuban medical internationalism: Humanitarianism

 Following the 2004 Asian tsunami, Cuba sent medical assistance to Banda Aceh and Sri Lanka.
 In response to Hurricane Katrina, Cuba prepared to send 1500 doctors to New Orleans, however, the offer was refused.
-Several months later a mission was dispatched to Pakistan following the 2005 Kashmir earthquake.
+Several months later, a mission was dispatched to Pakistan following the 2005 Kashmir earthquake.
 Ultimately, Cuba sent "more than 2,500 disaster response experts, surgeons, family doctors, and other health personnel", who stayed through the winter for more than 6 months.
 Cuba helped during the medical crisis in Haiti after the 2010 Haiti earthquake.
 All 152 Cuban medical and educational personnel in the Haitian capital Port-au-Prince at the time of the earthquake were reported to be safe, with two suffering minor injuries.
 In 2014, Cuba sent 103 nurses and 62 doctors to help fight the Ebola virus epidemic in West Africa, the biggest contribution of health care staff by any single country.

 In the first year of the COVID-19 pandemic, Cuba sent 57 brigades of medical specialists and abroad.
 These specialists treated 1.26 million COVID patients in 40 countries.
 A Cuban medical team consisting of over 50 medical personnel was dispatched to Italy at the request of the worst-affected region Lombardy.
 Cuban medical teams also assisted in Andorra and in Latin America, the Caribbean, Africa, Asia and the Middle East.

 Cuban doctors, accustomed to working under resource-constrained conditions, have been requested to assist in the pandemic response abroad.
 Despite the international demand for these professionals, there are concerns regarding the working conditions and the distribution of their salaries when they work abroad, as a significant portion is retained by the Cuban government.
-Reports surfacing in early 2022 revealed that the doctors that travel abroad on behalf of the Cuban government, often do so against their will and without monetary compensation similar to doctors from other countries.
-Another report found that nearly 7,000–8,000 doctors since 2006 have gone into hiding or failed to return to Cuba after having gone on abroad as part of the Cuban government's "volunteering" them to provide healthcare to foreign nationals without remuneration.
+Reports surfacing in early 2022 revealed that the doctors who travel abroad on behalf of the Cuban government often do so against their will and without monetary compensation similar to doctors from other countries.
+Another report found that nearly 7,000–8,000 doctors since 2006 have gone into hiding or failed to return to Cuba after having gone abroad as part of the Cuban government's "volunteering" them to provide healthcare to foreign nationals without remuneration.
 While Cuban doctors are sent abroad to assist in medical missions, domestically, although wages in the health sector have increased in recent years, they are still considered low compared to the prices of basic goods in Cuba.